kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 **_Conclusion_**

-By moving ETL workloads to a Rust-based pipeline, I was able to address security concerns, reduce operational complexity, and optimize costs.
+By moving ETL workloads to a Rust-based pipeline, we were able to address security concerns, reduce operational complexity, and optimize costs.
 Postgres remained focused on its core transactional role, while combined data was efficiently stored and queried using modern tools like S3 and Athena.

-This approach can be a template for teams looking to offload heavy ETL processes without burdening their databases.
+This approach can be give some ideas for teams looking to offload heavy ETL processes without burdening their databases.